rwynn/monstache-site/src/advanced.md

 operations.
 Insert and update is not a problem for monstache because the routing information will come from your MongoDB document.
 Deletes, however, pose a problem for monstache because when a delete occurs in MongoDB the information in the oplog is limited to the id of the document that was deleted.
-But monstache needs to know where the document was originally routed in order to tell ElasticSearch where to look for it.
+But monstache needs to know where the document was originally routed in order to tell Elasticsearch where to look for it.

 Monstache gets around this problem by using a lookup table that it stores in MongoDB at `monstache.meta`.
 In this collection monstache stores the routing information for each document with custom routing.
-When a delete occurs monstache looks up the route in this collection and forwards that information to ElasticSearch on the delete request.
+When a delete occurs monstache looks up the route in this collection and forwards that information to Elasticsearch on the delete request.

 For more information see [Customizing Document Routing](https://www.elastic.co/blog/customizing-your-document-routing)